SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/set-up.md

 ## Before you begin

-The server where you install SuperOffice Web needs to have internet connection and access to our Licence server on [https://license.superoffice.com][8].
+The server where you install SuperOffice Web needs to have an internet connection and access to our Licence server on [https://license.superoffice.com][8].

 * Install the SuperOffice CRM server to set up or upgrade the database.
 * A SuperOffice 8 CRM server database must be available, to install see [CRM Server][1].